Fabian12Florin/OS-Project/README.md

 ```
 ## Don't be hungry!
 ![Spaghetti photo not loaded :(](ImagesReadMe/Spaghetti.jpeg)
-I know this is one of the most spaghetti-code ever created.
-I promise I will refactor and will divide the code into multiples libraries.
+I know this is one of the most spaghetti-code ever created, have fun!